learnwell/learnwell.github.io/_posts/2019-02-15-angular-testing-notes.md

 As of Feb 2019, episodes in the [13.x range](https://codecraft.tv/courses/angular/unit-testing/angular-test-bed/) on CodeCraft.tv are the best resource, known to me, for learning: *How to test components in Angular7*.

 But even after absorbing all that goodness, I still found it difficult to add tests in an existing project.
-This is because it was a fairly mature angular project and the dependency injection required quite a lot of work.
+Most of it had to do with watch `ng test` fail and then figuring out all the dependencies that were unaccounted for.

 Here is a list of some gotchas